3ncy/ARRS-s6/Users/Korea/README.md

 ![photo Seoul subway station](../../Files/333f.jpg)

 ### Retrieved papers
-Can be found in the folder [../../Files/papers-korea](../../Files/papers-korea/)
+Can be found in the folder [Files/papers-korea on the papers branch](https://github.com/3ncy/ARRS-s6/tree/papers/Files/papers-korea)